Mschaid/Mschaid/README.md

 # Michael Scahid, Phd

-## Extensive experience in full stack data science, encompassing research, preprocessing, advanced Python proficiency, and expertise in diverse deep learning models.
-Proficient in software engineering practices and data engineering principles.

-### EMPLOYMENT HISTORY
-#### Data Scientist
-Northwestern Feinberg School of Medicine, Department of Neuroscience, Chicago, IL JULY 2020 — PRESENT

-* Lead engineer for full-stack machine learning codebase (link) designing multi-model and multi-variate time series prediction from data set composed of 100million+ datapoints
-* Operated as project lead: trained, managed and supervised junior staff
-* Contributed, authored and published open-source Python software with widespread adoption
-* Engineered an automated data collection, preprocessing and visualization pipeline
-* Above efforts resulted in significant funding acquisition and operational efficiency enhancements
-* Pioneered and conducted impactful data science workshops, facilitating effective knowledge transfer and skill acquisition for junior employees and staff

-#### Research Scientist
-University of Wisconsin-Madison, Department of Medicine, Madison, WI
-AUGUST 2014 — JUNE 2020
-* Directed research design and execution, securing $2M in funding and driving 12+ peer-reviewed publications
-* Skillfully collected, analyzed, and visualized data for high-impact publications
-*  Integral role in enhancing internal tools for streamlined data pipelines, amplifying operational efficiency
+With a wealth of experience spanning full stack data science, I bring a holistic approach to every project, from data research and preprocessing to harnessing advanced Python skills and a deep understanding of diverse deep learning models.
+My journey as a Data Scientist at Northwestern Feinberg School of Medicine's Department of Neuroscience has been marked by leading the development of a robust machine learning codebase, steering multimodal time series predictions, and nurturing a dynamic team.
+Open-source Python software bearing my contributions has gained widespread adoption, and my innovative work in automating data workflows has led to both increased funding and operational efficiency.
+Furthermore, my tenure as a Research Scientist at the University of Wisconsin-Madison's Department of Medicine, where I directed intricate research efforts, secured substantial funding, and played a pivotal role in optimizing data pipelines, has enriched my multifaceted skill set.
+My passion for knowledge dissemination is evident in my role as a workshop pioneer, facilitating the growth of junior talents.
+My journey embodies a commitment to innovation, teamwork, and impactful contributions across the data science landscape.

 ____